rsksmart/rif-identity-docs/ssi/applications/holder-app.markdown

 ### Nodify

-The Holder app runs React Native which requires packages found in the browser but not on the phone.
-As such, multiple packages are replaced using nodify.
+The Holder app runs React Native which requires packages only found in Node.js.
+As such, multiple packages are replaced using [`rn-nodify`](https://openbase.io/js/rn-nodeify/documentation).
 These are installed after the initial yarn command.
 There are two additional patches that need to be made after the installation process.

 #### Modify app-root-path: